Making Eco-Friendly Decisions Doesn't Have To Be Cost Prohibitive

 In reality, you don't have to use new materials for any item found in an average house.
 The only downside could be the price.
 It sometimes costs more to get well-recycled supplies and hire manufacturers capable of working with them.

 Trend #5: Outdoor Living Spaces

-This trend isn't that much about sustainability as it is about promoting the idea of letting nature indoors.
+This trend isn't as much about sustainability as it is about promoting the idea of letting nature be indoors.
 It's also significant because it helps people get more comfortable with other concepts related to eco-friendliness.
 Many homes in Wailea feature wonderful indoor/outdoor living concepts.

 If you're interested, comfortable outdoor living spaces that extend from your indoor areas are possible for all climates.
 Designing the home to feature a natural flow between your rooms and the outdoors is an excellent way to:

 promote passive heating